rhmaxdotorg/pulsechain-validator/README.md

 The community writes code to help people see the power of blockchains, understand true DeFi and support amazing networks like [PulseChain](www.pulsechain.com).

 These scripts will help automate your setup of a validator node running on the [PulseChain](www.pulsechain.com) Mainnet.
-Since it is a fork of ETH 2.0, most all of the methods and guidance can easily be re-worked for setting up validators on the Ethereum side as well. **These scripts work on both your own hardware as well as cloud servers.**
+Since it is a fork of [Ethereum](ethereum.org) 2.0, most all of the methods and guidance can easily be re-worked for setting up validators on the Ethereum side as well. **These scripts work on both your own hardware as well as cloud servers.**

 **Setting up and running a validator server requires basic knowledge of Linux command line** which you can learn [here](https://www.youtube.com/playlist?list=PLS1QulWo1RIb9WVQGJ_vh-RQusbZgO_As).